ai-zubair/user-dashboard/Readme.md

 5. Start the development server for the project:
    `$ npm run build:dev`
+   The dev server is listening at `localhost:8080` .
+Make sure the port isn't already in use.

 6. Login screen is authenticated with:
    `email`    `eve.holt@reqres.in`